 Staff within the Department of Meteorology are commited to engaging with business, the general public, and in particular school children and teachers.
 We want to give you the opportunity to experience hands-on the fascinating science that we do, to engender a fascination of climate and weather science and to encourage students to continue with their science and maths education.

 Our staff frequently give talks and demonstrations for local schools and community groups (see activities for a sample of events) and we work with the Royal Meteorological Society and STEMNET as science ambassadors (see also University information and resources page for Teachers and Careers Advisors.

-We hold an open day annually for GCSE level school children during National Science and Engineering week when over 50 students visit the Department and take part in hands-on activities to learn about weather and climate (see planned activities).
+We hold an open day annually for GCSE level school children when over 50 students visit the Department and take part in hands-on activities to learn about weather and climate (see planned activities).

 These pages are currently maintained by Richard Allan.
 Resources to help with outreach activities are available at the following Blackboard Organisation (department members only, please contact Richard Allan if you are not enrolled)